-In Maryland, having color of title won’t reduce your continuous possession time period at all.
-You must still reside on the property for the entire 20 years without interruption.
-However, it might help win the case.
+In Maryland, having color of title won’t reduce your continuous possession time period.
+A squatter must reside on the property for the entire 20 years without interruption.
+However, having color of title might help win the case.

 A squatter who is successful with their adverse possession claim would also have color of title.

-In some states, squatters have to pay property taxes in order to make an adverse possession claim.
+In some states, squatters must pay property taxes to make an adverse possession claim.
 In others, paying property taxes might entitle a squatter to possess the land for a reduced period of time before they can make a claim.
 In Maryland, however, this isn’t the case.